Vadym Novynskyi: Religious life

-Novynskyi is an active parishioner and patron of the Ukrainian Orthodox Church (UOC-MP), and is a protodeacon.
+Novynskyi is an active parishioner and patron of the Ukrainian Orthodox Church (UOC), and is a protodeacon.

-On 23 April 2020, it became known that Metropolitan Onufriy (Berezovsky), Primate of the UOC-MP, ordained Novinsky as a deacon.
+On 23 April 2020, it became known that Metropolitan Onufriy (Berezovsky), Primate of the UOC, ordained Novinsky as a deacon.
 This was not officially reported; unofficially, the date of the ordination was 7 April.
 Novynskyi served as a deacon for the first time in public at the Kyiv Pechersk Lavra on 7 June, the Feast of Pentecost.

-In the media, Novynskyi actively defends the UOC and has criticised the religious separation of Ukrainian Orthodoxy after the similarly-named but state-preferred Orthodox Church of Ukraine (OCU) was recognised by the Ecumenical Patriarchate of Constantinople.
+In the media, Novynskyi actively defends the UOC and has criticised the religious separation of Ukrainian Orthodoxy after the similarly named, uncanonical, schismatic, and state-backed Orthodox Church of Ukraine (OCU) was recognised by the Ecumenical Patriarchate of Constantinople.
 Known for his uncompromising position regarding what he believes to be the persecution of the UOC by the authorities, he has repeatedly entered into public discussions with officials, including Presidents Petro Poroshenko and Volodymyr Zelensky, on issues of religious policy in Ukraine.
 Novynskyi has argued that his religious views have motivated governmental and prosecutorial actions against him.

-On 23 April 2023, Novynskyi was allegedly spotted leading a service at a Russian Orthodox Church (ROC) parish in Zürich, Switzerland.
+On 23 April 2023, Novynskyi was allegedly spotted serving at a Liturgy at a Russian Orthodox Church (ROC) parish in Zürich, Switzerland.
 This is despite the UOC breaking all administrative ties with the ROC after condemning the Russian invasion in 2022.